About The City Nature Challenge

 City Nature Challenge 2020

 Each city has a defined ‘Area’ shown on the iNaturalist ‘Project’ and during the 4-day window of this challenge, if you are anywhere in the area defined , snap a photo of your natural observation and upload it to the iNaturalist website making sure to include the location!
-The observations will automatically be pooled the respective project so that we can all compete with participants from cities all over the world!
+The observations will automatically be pooled the respective project so that we can all compare with other cities all over the world!
 Let’s get out there and have fun!

 More information on the challenge can be found here!